Menu Menu

 What happens during the scan?

-The scan will usually take around 10 to 20 minutes, making it one of the quickest and easiest procedures around when it comes to diagnostics and treatments.
+The scan itself takes around 10 to 20 minutes, making it one of the quickest and easiest diagnostic procedures.
+Once it’s complete, the radiographer will let you know when you can move and get dressed.

-What happens afterward?
+What happens after the scan?

 Generally, it only takes a few minutes to complete a CT scan, but you may have to stay around a bit afterward.